-We reviewed 35 vitamin C supplements across form, dose, bioavailability, third-party testing, and value.
+We reviewed 35 Vitamin C supplements across form, dose, bioavailability, third-party testing, and value.
 While ascorbic acid is effective for most people, buffered and liposomal forms offer advantages for sensitive stomachs and higher-dose protocols.

 Best Vitamin C Supplements (2026)

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Our Verdict

-The best vitamin C supplement provides 500-1,000mg per serving in a buffered or liposomal form with third-party testing for under $0.15/serving.
+The best Vitamin C supplement provides 500-1,000mg per serving in a buffered or liposomal form with third-party testing for under $0.15/serving.

 Best By Category

-The best vitamin C supplement for most people is a 500-1,000mg ascorbic acid or buffered vitamin C product with USP or NSF verification.
+The best Vitamin C supplement for most people is a 500-1,000mg ascorbic acid or buffered Vitamin C product with USP or NSF verification.
 For most adults, 500mg daily is sufficient — higher doses have diminishing absorption returns.

 Quick Comparison